 Clumps may be more likely during periods of tremendously fast growth, but regular mowing will help keep the peace.
 Mow frequently—once a week when grass is growing fast—and keep the mower at a reasonable height of cut—between two to three inches in height depending on the grass species.
 If you do miss a mowing and have an uncomfortably high clump to no-clump ratio, then just go back over the yard with the mower to break up big clumps.
+(Personally, I hit the lawn diagonally from the first pass, to give it that baseball diamond look.
+My wife really appreciates that “cool” look, and so do my neighbors.)
 Both experts recommend a mulching or recycling mower, which breaks up the clippings into finer particles so clumping is less likely.

 Another ticket to a neat lawn is to keep mower blades ready for action—by having them sharpened every year, advises Landschoot.
 “I’m not anal about my lawn,” he confesses.
 “I try to mow once a week and if I don’t get to that, then the next time I raise the mower height a little, and within two to three weeks, everything looks fine again.”

 EcoMyth Outcome: Myth Busted